omega-gg/MotionBox/README.md

 ## For Motion Freedom

 - Freedom to access video resources on the Internet.
-- Freedom to browse decentralized video sources.
+- Freedom to organize decentralized video sources.
 - Freedom to share video content with the world.

 ## Technology